Paper size: A series

 The advantages of basing a paper size upon an aspect ratio of $\sqrt{2}$ were noted in 1786 by the German scientist and philosopher Georg Christoph Lichtenberg.
 He also observed that some raw sizes already adhered to that ratio so that when a sheet is folded, the length to width ratio does not change.

-Briefly after the introduction of the metric system, a handful of new paper formats equivalent to modern ones were developed in France, having been proposed by the mathematician Lazare Carnot, and published for judicial purposes in 1798 during the French Revolution:
+Briefly after the introduction of the metric system, a handful of new paper formats equivalent to modern ones were developed in France, having been published for judicial purposes in 1798 during the French Revolution: